1Password/solutions/dev-onboarding-guide/ssh-guide.md

 - A [1Password subscription](https://start.1password.com/sign-up/plan)
 - The [1Password desktop application](https://1password.com/downloads/)
 - The [1Password browser extension](https://1password.com/downloads/browser-extension)
-- (Optional) [1Password CLI](https://developer.1password.com/docs/cli/get-started/), to use the SSH setup validation script.
+- [1Password CLI](https://developer.1password.com/docs/cli/get-started/) (optional, to use the SSH setup validation script)

 ## Step 1: Make sure developer tools are enabled for your team

-First, make sure your policies are set to allow 1Password to automatically create SSH configuration files.
+First, make sure your [team policies](https://support.1password.com/team-policies/) are set up for developer tools.

+First, turn on the policy to allow 1Password to automatically create SSH configuration files.
 This enables your team to easily connect to hosts using SSH keys stored in 1Password.

 1. Sign in to your account on 1Password.com
 2. Select **Policies** in the sidebar